 My first proof-of-concept was done by Thanksgiving, a month later.
-The kart was electric, slow and only ran for a few minutes.
+The kart was electric, slow, and only ran for a few minutes.
 As a birthday present to myself the following week, I converted the kart to gas, and instantly had great fun.
-Then, my friends wanted one.
+Then, friends wanted one.

-But, I was using a readily available frame that was not designed for drifting, so Ryan and I needed to modify it in his garage.
-Ryan and I built another one for him, changing the pedal placement, steering geometry, motor mount, and more.
-We made another one for my son, and another for a friend.
-Still more friends wanted a kart, and Ryan was tired of all the fabrication and welding needed to make a good drifter.
-It was time to think about larger scale.
+Using a readily available frame that was not designed for drifting, Ryan and I needed to modify the frame.
+We built another version for him, changing the pedal placement, steering geometry, motor mount, and more.
+After making a few more, we were tired of all the fabrication and welding to build a good drifter for other friends.
+We already had time-consuming day jobs.

-At the 2013 new year, I started Khana Karts LLC to make no-hassle, all-fun drift karts for big and small drivers.
-By March 2013, I designed and built an original tube-frame prototype.
-It was light-weight and elegant, without complexities of my race karts, but it was too stiff and costly to reproduce.
-Luckily, another neighborhood friend owns and runs a state-of-the-art computer-aided sheet-metal manufacturing facility.
-Since production cars long ago migrated to sheet-metal design, why not karts?
+New year 2013, I formed Khana Karts LLC to make no-hassle, all-thrill drift-karts for big and small drivers.
+By March, I designed and built a prototype that was too stiff and costly to reproduce.
+Luckily, another friend in our neighborhood owns and runs a state-of-the-art sheet-metal fabrication and coating facility.
+Since big cars migrated to sheet-metal long ago, why not karts?

-Karts have no suspension, except the spring of the frame itself.
-Modern race karts are designed super-stiff so that in a turn, the inside rear wheel actually lifts from G-forces and loses grip to carve a turn with a solid axle and no differential.
-A drift kart with plastic sleeves on the rear wheels has almost no rear grip already, so a stiff frame makes control very twitchy.
-Using a sheet-metal design, I could solve two problems at once: increase chassis flex for easier control and economically manufacture many copies.
+Road karts typically have no suspension, except the spring of the frame itself.
+Modern race karts are designed stiff so that in a turn, the inside rear wheel lifts from G-forces and loses grip to carve a turn, despite solid axle and no differential.
+A drift-kart with plastic rear wheel rings has no grip anyway, so a stiff frame is useless and makes control very twitchy.
+Using a sheet-metal design, I solved two problems: more chassis flex for easier control and economical manufacturing.

-By end of July 2013, we made four prototypes of my new computer-based design.
-They withstood the test of 30 local drifters at a demo event, and we are still playing on them today.
-In the next three months, given lessons learned, I made several design tweaks resulting in the first production-ready kart designed specifically for drifting and gymkhana.
+By end of July 2013, we made four prototypes of my new design.
+They withstood a crowd of drivers at a local drift event, and we are still playing on them today.
+Over the next three months, I made several design tweaks resulting in the first ever production-ready kart designed specifically for drifting and gymkhana.

-Seth leads global backbone network design at Google and earned an Aerospace Engineering degree from UVA.
-He started amateur sports car racing in 2003, plus go-kart racing in 2010.
+Seth leads network deploy automation at Google and earned an Aerospace Engineering degree from UVA.
+He started amateur sports car racing in 2003, then go-kart racing in 2010.
 Currently, he races a 2002 Porsche GT3 Cup, a 1973 Porsche 911 RSR, and drifts a 1995 Nissan 240SX.
 Seth also instructs performance driving for organizations such as Aston Martin NA, Porsche Club of America, Apex Academy, Corinthians Vintage Auto Racing, BMW CCA, Classic BMW, and BMW Teen Street Survival.